k-j-oliver/StormlightArchiveScraper/README.md

 Examples follow to demonstrate how data was scraped and the database was built.

-This scraper collects biographical data from each character entry in this fan-made wikia page: [Stormlight Archive Wikia](http://stormlightarchive.wikia.com/wiki/Category:Characters), there red square indicates what data is being collected:
+This scraper collected biographical data from each character entry in this fan-made wikia page: [Stormlight Archive Wikia](http://stormlightarchive.wikia.com/wiki/Category:Characters), the red squares indicate what data was being collected:

 ![CharacterPage](StormlightArchiveScraper/CharacterPage.png)